jrcasey/jrcasey.github.io/_pages/code.md

 Currently available repositories:

-Nutrient Uptake - a model for the prediction of nutrient transport for acclimated, steady-state microbial growth. [source](https://github.com/jrcasey/NutrientUptake)
+[Nutrient Uptake](/NutrientUptakeCode/) - A model for the prediction of nutrient transport for acclimated, steady-state microbial growth. [source](https://github.com/jrcasey/NutrientUptake)

 [MSE](/MSE/) - Microbial Simulation Environment.
 A platform for the simulation of microbial growth, physiology and metabolism in the natural environment. [source](https://github.com/jrcasey/mse)

-PanGEM - A pipeline for the reconstruction of strain-level genome-scale metabolic networks, using a pangenome as a template. [source](https://github.com/jrcasey/PanGEM)
+[PanGEM](/PanGEM/) - A pipeline for the reconstruction of strain-level genome-scale metabolic networks, using a pangenome as a template. [source](https://github.com/jrcasey/PanGEM)